A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

 In order to avoid data movement bottlenecks when the system performs these {bulk} bitwise operations, we have recently proposed a new \textbf{A}ccelerator-in-\textbf{M}emory for bulk \textbf{Bit}wise operations (Ambit)~\cite{Seshadri:2015:ANDOR,seshadri.arxiv16,seshadri.micro17,seshadri2020indram}.
-Unlike prior approaches, Ambit uses the analog operation of existing DRAM technology to perform bulk bitwise operations.
+Unlike prior approaches \omvi{to \omvii{accelerating} such operations}, Ambit uses the analog \omv{operational properties} of existing DRAM technology \omv{and circuitry} to perform bulk bitwise operations.
 Ambit consists of two components.
 The first component, Ambit--AND--OR, implements a new operation called \emph{triple-row activation}, where the memory controller simultaneously activates three rows.
-Triple-row activation, depicted in Figure~\ref{fig:ambit-tra}, performs a bitwise majority \juanrrr{(MAJ)} function across the cells in the three rows, due to the charge sharing principles that govern the operation of the DRAM array.
+Triple-row activation, depicted in Figure~\ref{fig:ambit-tra}, performs a bitwise majority \juanrrr{(MAJ)} function across the cells in the three \omv{activated} rows, due to the charge sharing principles that govern the operation of the DRAM array.
 In the initial state, all three rows are closed \circled{1}.
 In the example of Figure~\ref{fig:ambit-tra}, two cells are in the charged state.
 When the three wordlines are raised simultaneously \circled{2}, charge sharing results in a positive deviation of the bitline.
 After sense amplification \circled{3}, the sense amplifier drives the bitline to $V_{DD}$, and as a result, fully charges the three cells.
 By controlling the initial value of one of the three rows (e.g., $C$), we can use triple-row activation to perform a bitwise AND or OR of the other two rows, since the bitwise majority function can be expressed as $C(A+B)+\bar{C}(AB)$.
 The second component, Ambit--NOT, takes advantage of the two inverters that are part of each sense amplifier in a DRAM subarray.
-Ambit--NOT exploits the fact that, at the end of the sense amplification process, the voltage level of one of the inverters represents the negated logical value of the cell.
+Ambit--NOT exploits the fact that, at the end of the sense amplification process, the voltage level of one of the inverters \omv{in the sense amplifier} represents the negated logical value of the cell.
 The Ambit design adds a special row to the DRAM array, which is used to capture the negated value that is present in the sense amplifiers.
 One possible implementation of the special row~\cite{seshadri.micro17} is a row of \emph{dual-contact cells} (a 2-transistor 1-capacitor cell~\cite{2t-1c-1,migration-cell}) that connect to both inverters inside the sense amplifier.
-With the ability to perform AND, OR, and NOT operations, Ambit is functionally complete: It can reliably perform \emph{any} bulk bitwise operation completely using DRAM technology, even in the presence of significant process variation (see \cite{seshadri.micro17} for details).
+With the ability to perform AND, OR, and NOT operations, Ambit is functionally complete: It can reliably perform \emph{any} bulk bitwise operation completely using DRAM technology, even in the presence of significant process variation (see \cite{seshadri.micro17} for details). \omv{As such, any algorithm can likely be re-written to be \omvi{implemented} in the Ambit's functionally-complete execution substrate.}

 Averaged across seven commonly-used bitwise operations ({\em not, and, or, nand, nor, xor, xnor}), Ambit with 8 DRAM banks improves bulk bitwise operation throughput by 44$\times$ compared to an Intel Skylake processor~\cite{intel-skylake}, and 32$\times$ compared to the NVIDIA GTX 745 GPU~\cite{gtx745}.
 Compared to the DDR3 {standard}, Ambit reduces energy consumption of these operations by 35$\times$ on average.
 Compared to HMC 2.0~\cite{hmc.spec.2.0}, Ambit improves bulk bitwise operation throughput by 2.4$\times$.
 When integrated directly into the HMC 2.0 device, Ambit improves throughput by 9.7$\times$ compared to processing in the logic layer of HMC 2.0.